 The Best Festivals for Jazz Music Fans in 2016

 Whether you like swinging standards, sweet serenades, or daring fusion grooves, America’s original art form is alive and well this festival season.
-We don’t want to toot our own horn, but Ticketmaster has the inside scoop on all the best fests for jazz fans looking to get down this year.
+We don’t want to toot our own horn, but Ticketmaster has the inside scoop on all the best fests for jazz music fans looking to get down this year.
 With their stellar lineups and destination-worthy locations, these fantastic events are the perfect getaway for fans of jazz, blues, R&B, and beyond.
 To help you find your rhythm, here are our picks for the year’s best jazz fests.

 1. New Orleans Jazz & Heritage Festival – April 22-May 1, New Orleans, LA